Madhavi-Sugathadasa/Dream-Homes/README.md

 **_Note_** - When your customer completes a payment, Stripe redirects them to the URL that we specified in the success_url parameter.
 There are several ways you can confirm that the payment is successful. you can use Stripe dashboard for manual process.
 I decided to use a webhook , but I couldn’t create a webhook using localhost.
 So I didn’t implement that part.

 ---

+**Sending Emails**

+Buyers can contact sellers via emails (there is a link on ad more details page named “Quick property inquiry”).
+Sending of an email is handled by the email backend of Django

+---